 NYSS, Inc. Upcoming Events

-As a result of the on-going COVID-19 pandemic, all in-person NYSS, Inc. 2020 events have been postponed.
+As a result of the on-going COVID-19 pandemic, all in-person NYSS, Inc. 2021 events have been postponed until further notice.

 2nd Annual Patricia Jay Reiner Memorial Lecture

-Associate Curator of American Decorative Arts and Manager, Henry R. Luce Center for the Study of American Art, The MET, will present a preview of the upcoming exhibition
+Associate Curator of American Decorative Arts and Manager, Henry R. Luce Center for the Study of American Art, The MET, as a preview of the summer 2021 publication and related exhibition

 Collecting Inspiration: Edward C. Moore at Tiffany & Co.

-Postponed until further notice; an announcement of a new date will be made in early 2021.
+has been postponed; an announcement of a new date will be made in 2021.

 Chocolate pot, 1879.
 Tiffany & Co.
 (1837-present).
 Designed by Charles Osborne (1847-1920).
 Silver,